Angevon-1/manual_baldursgate2_angevon/docs/Archipelago_README.md

 For example, after you open a specific treasure chest, you press the button in the manual client that says "I opened X chest", and the multiworld system will figure out what item was there and send it out to whoever it belongs to.

+As with Archipelago, there's a lot more that Manual can do, but that's the basic idea.

 ## How does this particular manual work?

 Please see the [BG2 Readme](\BG2_readme.md) for details!